Billify-VOF/billify-prototype/.github/pull_request_template.md

 - [ ] My changes generate no new warnings or errors
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass with my changes
+- [ ] I have confirmed my PR does NOT include migration files

 ## Billify Development Workflow Compliance
 <!-- Ensure your PR follows Billify's development guidelines -->